nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_referrer_details.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR eDischarge does not currently support coded referrer details.
+- The ITK3 FHIR eDischarge does not currently support coded referrer details.